-Credits for graduate courses taken at colleges or universities in the United States may be transferred after the first semester for students in good academic standing and upon approval of the student's department and the Associate Dean.
-Only courses in which the student earned at least a B grade are transferable.
+Credits for graduate courses taken at colleges or universities in the United States may be transferred after the first semester for students in good academic standing and upon approval of the student's department/track and the GSBS Campus Senior Associate Dean.
+Only courses in which the student earned at least a B grade or equivalent are transferable.
 The number of credits shall not exceed the number of credits given for an equivalent course at GSBS.
-If a course is of lesser scope or depth than a similar course at GSBS, departments may request transfer of less than the total number of credits originally awarded.
+If a course is of lesser scope or depth than a similar course at GSBS, departments/tracks may request transfer of less than the total number of credits originally awarded.

 The application for transfer credit is available on-line at www.umdnj.edu/gsbsnweb.
-(Student Information - GSBS Forms)
+(Current Students)

-Credits for graduate courses taken at foreign universities may be considered with consultation of the relevant GSBS departments and the Associate Dean of GSBS.
+Credits for graduate courses taken at foreign universities may be considered with consultation of the relevant GSBS departments/tracks and the GSBS Campus Senior Associate Dean.

-A maximum of 6 credits may be transferred toward the M.S. degree.
 A maximum of 12 credits may be transferred toward the doctoral degree.
 Please note: Transfer credits will have no impact on your tuition.
-You will be required to pay the full MSBS program fee.